emholmes/team-profile-generator-oop/README.md

 ## Object-Oriented Programming Challenge

 ## Description
-This repo contains code to generate a team profile page using node.js and inquirer.js to prompt the user via the command-line for all information necessary to build their team profile page.
+This repo contains code to generate a team profile page using node.js and inquirer.js to prompt the user via the command-line the team member's information.
 This app also contains unit tests built with Jest.
 Technologies used to build this app includes Node.js, Inquirer.js, Jest, HTML, and CSS.
-View the installation and usage sections below for more details on how to use this repo/app.
+View the installation and usage sections below for more details on how to use this repo.

 ## Table of Contents
 * [Installation](#installation)